glcandido/-olist-ecommerce-sql-tableau/README.md

 * Clear KPI naming (GMV Proxy) to avoid overstating “true revenue”
 * Filters designed for quick executive exploration (time, category/product, customer mix)

+Notes / Assumptions

+* “Revenue” is treated as a GMV proxy based on available dataset fields.
+* Some datasets may contain missing values for delivery/review timing; those are handled explicitly in the SQL logic.

 ## Repo contents
 ### `/sql`
 - `Proofing_commented.sql`